Free U.S. shipping on orders of $150+!

-Join Indie Untangled and friends for shopping, crafting and FUN in fabulous NOLA!
+Join Indie Untangled and friends for shopping, community, crafting and FUN in fabulous NOLA!

-Our second annual Yarni Gras marketplace will take place on Saturday, January 27 from 12-3 p.m. at Faubourg Brewing Co., 3501 Jourdan Road, New Orleans.
-Shop from our fabulous vendors and enjoy a craft beer and eats in the beer garden.
+Our fourth annual Yarni Gras marketplace will take place on Saturday, January 31, 2026 from 12-3 p.m. at Urban South Brewery, 1645 Tchoupitoulas St., New Orleans.
+Shop from our indie vendors and enjoy a craft beer and eats — including the famous Dong Phuong king cake! — in the taproom.

 Event Registration

-In order to ensure a safe and comfortable shopping experience, there will be three entry times: 12 p.m., 1 p.m. and 2 p.m.
+We’re hosting our marketplace in a semi-private space at the brewery.
+In order to make sure you have a comfortable shopping experience, there will be three entry times: 12 p.m., 1 p.m. and 2 p.m.

-Admission is free, or you can purchase tickets that include a Yarni Gras swag bag.
+Admission is free, or you can purchase tickets that include a Yarni Gras tote bag to pick up at the event and fill with your purchases.

-Faubourg Brewing Company is open from 11 a.m.-8 p.m. on Saturdays, so before or after your marketplace entry time, we invite you to grab a beer and a bite and enjoy NOLA’s oldest brewery.
+Urban South Brewing is open from 11 a.m.-9 p.m. on Saturdays, so before or after your marketplace entry time, we invite you to grab a beer and a bite and enjoy the taproom.

 Participating Vendors

-I’ll be traveling to New Orleans with a selection of hand-dyed yarn and unique accessories, including bags and earrings, from a variety of indie brands.
+I’ll be traveling to New Orleans with a selection of breed-specific hand-dyed yarn and unique accessories from a variety of indie brands.

 Stacie of Baahumble has been crocheting for about nine years, but realized that the tools of the trade seemed to be lacking in creativity and is working to change that.
 She designs custom notions and maker friendly tools out of her NOLA-based studio and is inspired by the world around her from the places she’s traveled, holidays, nature, and even her home town of New Orleans.